- Disability Services

 Have your Official TOEFL Score sent to SLU LAW (institutional code 6629)

-Whether you submit your application online or via mail, you must have LSAC send your TOEFL score directly to us.
-All applicants for whom English is not their native language must take the TOEFL.
-We require a minimum TOEFL score of 79 for the internet-based exam and 550 for the paper-based exam.
+Whether you submit your application online or via mail, you must have your TOEFL score sent directly to us.
+We require a minimum TOEFL score of 90 for the internet-based exam, 233 for the computer-based exam, and 577 for the paper-based exam.
+We will also accept an IELTS score of at least 7.0.

 Our Mailing Address